Getting started with iOS

-The Zoom Mobile Client may ask you to authorize access to the following permissions via a pop-up, depending on which features you are accessing in Zoom.
-You can enable these options before-hand or at your overall discretion by going to Settings > Zoom on your device.
+The Zoom mobile app may ask you to authorize access to the following permissions with a pop-up, depending on which features you are accessing in Zoom.
+You can enable these options beforehand or at your overall discretion by going to Settings, then scrolling down and selecting Zoom on your device.
 The following permissions are requested by Zoom:

 - Location: Allows Zoom to access your location, so it can generate an Emergency Response Location, for when dialing emergency services from Zoom phone.

 - Contacts: Utilized for Phone Contact Matching (not available for iPads or iPadOS).

 - Calendars: Allows Zoom to add a meeting as an event in the Calendar app, when a Zoom meeting is scheduled.